kevinbluer/academy/docs/S00-intro/L1-course-intro/index.md

 The blockchain field develops at an incredibly fast pace.
 [MORE HERE ABOUT WHAT THE RAPID PACE REQUIRES FROM DEVELOPERS, IE continous onboarding].
 This course will give you a solid foundation of blockchain principles.
 It will also introduce you to the tools used to build blockchain projects today.
 It can be overwhelming to enter such a rapidly developing field.

-With that in mind, this course aims to teach from <a href="https://en.wikipedia.org/wiki/First_principle#Aristotle's_contribution">a first principles approach.</a>
+With that in mind, this course aims to teach from [a first principles approach](https://en.wikipedia.org/wiki/First_principle#Aristotle's_contribution).

 - https://explained-from-first-principles.com/
 - https://en.wikipedia.org/wiki/Reductionism